riscvarchive/ISA_Formal_Spec_Public_Review/Sail.md

 ## Current functional coverage (what's modelled now, in RISC-V code and in English)

-- The model covers RV32 and RV64 IMAC (base 32-bit and 64-bit integer architectures, with the standard multiply/divide, atomic, and compressed extensions), M/S/U (machine, supervisor and user privilege) modes, and the Sv32, Sv39, and Sv48 modes of address translation.
+- The model covers RV32 and RV64 IMAFDC (base 32-bit and 64-bit integer architectures, with the standard multiply/divide, atomic, and compressed extensions), M/S/U (machine, supervisor and user privilege) modes, and the Sv32, Sv39, and Sv48 modes of address translation.
 Operation in M-only, M/U and M/S/U